Redis SSH Tunnels

 If the SSH portal is not configured, there will be no "SSH Tunnel Configuration", "SSH Connection String" or "SSH Command Line" entries.
 Return to the top of this page and check for any omitted steps in the process of setting up the portal.

 In a terminal session, run the "SSH Tunnel Configuration" command to create the SSH Tunnel.
-This command does not exit and the user may be prompted for the pass phrase used when they created the SSH key.
+Note that this command does not exit, and that you might be prompted for the passphrase used when the SSH key was created.
 Given the connection information above, for example, the command would be:

 ssh -N [email protected] -p 10467 \ -L 127.0.0.1:6379:10.0.25.197:5000

-Once the tunnel is established, in this example, the Redis database will appear to be on port 6379, as specified in the
+Once the tunnel is established the Redis database will appear to be on port 6379, as specified in the

 -L part of the tunnel creation.
-Traffic on that port will be sent, encrypted, the remote end of the tunnel and delivered to the IP address and port specified within the secure VLAN on which the Redis deployment is hosted.
+In this example that is port 6379.
+Traffic on that port will be sent, encrypted, to the remote end of the tunnel and delivered to the IP address and port specified within the secure VLAN on which the Redis deployment is hosted.

 The "SSH Command Line" string is the invocation for the